simonw/til/readthedocs/stable-docs.md

 - Any time I tag and push a new release, the `stable` branch is entirely updated to reflect the content of that release.
 Any changes in that branch are discarded.
 - But...
 I can make edits to that branch myself in between releases.
 Those edits will be wiped out at the next release, so I need to be sure to apply them to the `main` branch as well.
 - I also have a shortcut: any time I commit to `main` I can include the text `!stable-docs` in my commit message.
-If I do that, GitHub Actions will copy the exact content of any files in the `docs/` directory and use them to update the `stable` branch, then publish that branch with those new changes.
+If I do that, GitHub Actions will copy the exact content of any files in the `docs/` directory that were modified in that commit and use them to update the `stable` branch, then publish that branch with those new changes.

 For general usage I only have to do two things: continue to ship releases, and occasionally include `!stable-docs` in a commit that updates a document which I'd like to be reflected instantly on the documentation site (a typo fix, project news or new plugin for example).